LisieuxS/Insurance/README.md

 <img src="images/american.JPG" alt="american.JPG" width="800"/>

 ## Limitations
-Even if the discussion proves by itself that there is evidence to considered in the decision of the applicant and the plans offered by the insurance carriers, based on the data set adquired we can only assume that it is based on the data of a single company with the pressumption of three different plans offered.
+The data set did not have all the data needed to found all the relations found in the insurance's quotation, but it gave important information to the discussion.

+It is needed more information about de data set to determine if the conclusions from the discussion apply to them.
+As questions as: number of plans, name of the company, year of expedition were not found on the Internet.
 ## Conclusion
+Even if the discussion proves by itself that there is evidence to considere the decision of the applicant and the plans offered by the insurance carriers, it was found that the lifestyle makes an important distinction on the final cost, as companies will prevent more from multifactors risk.
 ## References
+Dwivedi, S. Irresponsible Agriculture & its Impact on Environment. https://krishijagran.com/blog/irresponsible-agriculture-its-impact-on-environment/

 Steadnick, Z. Machine Learning with R. datasets. https://github.com/stedy/Machine-Learning-with-R-datasets

 Tukker, A., Huppes, G., et. al. EIPRO: Analysis of the life cycle environmental impacts related to the final consumption of the EU-25. https://ec.europa.eu/environment/ipp/pdf/eipro_report.pdf

+Zack.
+Introduction to Lasso Regression. https://www.statology.org/lasso-regression/

+n.d.
+NewYorkLife.
+Six reasons why to buy Life Insurance. https://www.newyorklife.com/articles/six-reasons-to-buy-life-insurance#:~:text=Your%20life%20insurance%20gives%20your,%2C%20and%20much%2C%20much%20more.&text=Life%20insurance%20provides%20cash%20when%20it%27s%20needed%20most.

+n.d.
+MLTut.
+Stochastic Gradient Descent- A Super Easy Complete Guide! https://www.mltut.com/stochastic-gradient-descent-a-super-easy-complete-guide/